axisgroup/evaluation-toolkit/README.md

 - help identify pitfalls in our current evaluation process, so designers can be more cognizant of them and control for them when possible.
 - provide enough guidelines to designers to reduce the cognitive load of decision making at every stage.

-Specifically, the approach advocated by this repo is three-pronged:
+Specifically, the approach advocated by this repo is:
  ```
   1. Follow best practices, don't re-invent the wheel
   2. Know what to measure
   3. Know how to measure
   4. Act on your findings
   ```
 With these guidelines designers can determine success criteria for their project, prioritize what to test versus what not to test, and identify shortcut methods to test for them.